jheddings/notional/README.md

 pip install notional
 ```

-Or install the most recent code from the GitHub repo (this is unstable!):
+Or install the most recent code from the GitHub repo (this may be unstable!):

 ```shell
 pip install git+https://github.com/jheddings/notional.git